-- 15.1 The national federation concerned must approve layouts for national competitions, while the international federation must approve layouts for international competitions. - 15.2 A federation in charge of organizing an international championship that wants to hold the competition on a course or terrain that has not been approved, must present the terrain and the organization details to a FITASC representative at least eight months before the date of the competition.
-The FITASC may, if it thinks fit, oblige the federation to appoint a course designer, responsible for the design & the organization of layouts. - 15.3 A FITASC member federation may delegate responsibility for organizing a competition to one of its clubs but it will still be considered by FITASC as wholly responsible for the application of all the specifications previously approved. - 15.4 Jury - 15.4.1 International events are supervised by a jury formed by members of the FITASC sporting commission present at the event and one representative from each participant nation entering a senior team.
+- 15.3 A FITASC member federation may delegate responsibility for organizing a competition to one of its clubs but it will still be considered by FITASC as wholly responsible for the application of all the specifications previously approved. - 15.4 Jury - 15.4.1 International events are supervised by a jury formed by members of the FITASC sporting commission present at the event and one representative from each participant nation entering a senior team.
 The jury is chaired by the representative of the organizing FITASC member.
 FIT-ASC Management Committee members automatically belong to the jury except for those sitting on the appeal jury. - 15.4.2 The jury makes decisions by a majority of the members present.
 In the event of a split decision, the chairman or his/her representative has a casting vote. - 15.4.3 In order to be valid, decisions must be made in the presence of the jury chairman or his/her representative and at least one quarter of the members. - 15.4.4 In an emergency (e.g. risk of shooting being stopped), two jury members appointed by the chairman or his/her representative may make an exceptional decision subject to the jury's subsequent ratification of this decision.